init4/gigabyte-z390-ud-thunderbolt-hackintosh/README.md

 Once you have everything installed and set up properly, you can edit the Clover config.plist to remove verbose boot.
 This speeds up booting.

 ## Performance
 Performance is similar to a real iMac Retina or iMac Pro, and would keep up with many Xeon Macs.
-Certainly build cost is far chehper than a real Mac.
+Certainly build cost is far cheaper than a real Mac.
 As an experiment I will see what I can do with overclocking.

 ![CPU Score](https://github.com/init4/gigabyte-z390-ud-thunderbolt-hackintosh/blob/master/img/geekbench-cpu-score.png?raw=true)